dmmulroy/tsc.nvim/README.md

 ### Notify

 For an enhanced UI/UX experience, it is recommended to install the [nvim_notify](https://github.com/rcarriga/nvim-notify) plugin as well.
-This plugin is optional, and the tsc-neovim-plugin will work without it.
+This plugin is optional, and the plugin will work without it.

 ## Setup